-Soccer has been played in various forms though out history.
-Many sites on the world wide web have information on the history of football or soccer.
+Soccer has been played in various forms throughout history.
+Many sites on the world wide web have information on the history of football or soccer and who invented the original soccer ball.
 Of course, here at Soccer Ball World, we will concentrate on the history and evolution of the soccer ball.

 Click on the titles below to go directly to that section:

 - Early Ball History

 - Goodyear’s 1855 Soccer Ball

 - First World Cup Soccer Ball with team pictures